johnwaynehacker/rwd-xray/tools/crv_civic_0_steering.md

 RWD file /home/nanami/data/civic_tba_0_steering.bin.rwd created.
 ```

-### To be safe, verify that we are making the correct rwd
+### To be safe, verify the rwd, make sure we are making the correct modifications
 - Compare our homemade rwd with the original official rwd
   - The speed low byte is changed from 0x28 to 0x0
 ![](https://i.ibb.co/H76yd0F/image.png)